KziolkowskiWx/AMSASpy/README.md

 Requirements:

-Python 3.6 or higher
+Python 3.6 or higher and Pandas
-Pandas

 Data is grabbed from http://weather.rap.ucar.edu/surface/.
 The program is designed to be ran in a terminal window.
 It will retrieve and display METARS when passed an identifer.
 Eg,